 Asthma is a respiratory disease, it will need treatment.
 It may require moderate or substantial treatment with the accompanying cost.
 Depending on the factual situation you may not be able to go back to your workplace at all or even worse you may not be able to continue in the work you have trained in.

 Your Solicitor will advise you of the responsibilities of your employer.
-There is a lot of Legislation in this area so employees are considerably protected in the workplace in 2014.
+There is a lot of Legislation in this area so employees are considerably protected in the workplace.
 If you decide to pursue a case, it will be your Solicitor’s job to prove that the asthma you suffer is a direct result of a work place activity.
 Your Solicitor will acquire the necessary evidence and set about establishing the building blocks of your case.